RyanMokarian/DFS_BFS_Astar_to_solve_11d-Puzzle/README.txt

 /*
-    Implementation of DFS, BFS and A-Star algorithms to solve a 11d-Puzzle
+	Title: Implementation of DFS, BFS and A-Star algorithms to solve a 11d-Puzzle

-	DESCRIPTION
+	Category: Machine Learning

+	Author: Ryan Mokarian

+	DESCRIPTION:
 	This project implements a solution for the 11d-puzzle (a board of 3x4) using the following search algorithms and heuristics:
         1. Depth-first search (DFS)